 Turn off electronic devices at least one hour before bed.

 Research indicates that the “blue light” associated with electronic devices, such as televisions, smartphones, laptops and tablets, can trigger a sense of alertness in the brain.
 Watching such devices just prior to going to bed can leave you feeling jittery and make it more difficult to fall asleep.
 Try to set a cutoff time for these devices of at least one hour before bedtime.

 If you can arrange for a massage, do so.
 If not, there are other things you can do to relax yourself, body and mind.
 For instance, try practicing yoga or meditating for a while before heading to bed.
 If that’s not your thing, take a nice, warm bath or listen to some soothing sounds, like white noise or the recorded sound of ocean waves.

 One of the many reasons a person experiences difficulty sleeping following the death of pet is simply the lack of companionship.
 They miss seeing their furry family member.
 Finding a way to actively memorialize your pet can help fill this void and ease some of the pain you’re experiencing.
 It doesn’t have to be anything fancy.
-Even just a picture or portrait of your pet that you can look at and spend some time with can help.
+Even just a picture or portrait of your pet that you can look at or pet ashes jewelry you can touch and hold help.

 Grieving for a pet can be just as emotional as coping with the loss of a human companion.
 If you’re having difficulty sleeping, understand that this is completely normal.
 And give the five suggestions above a try.
 Over time, you’ll begin to heal and will someday soon find yourself in a much better place